-• We were not provided with a site survey for the subject site and have relied on information provided by the client as well as our own measurements from Google Earth, regarding the area of the subject property.
+• We were not provided with a site survey for the subject site and have relied on information provided by the client regarding the area of the subject property.
 If at a later time the site size is shown to be different, the report and market rent conclusion may need to be revisited.